matrix-construct/construct/construct/README.md

 ### Signals

 Construct handles certain POSIX signals and their behavior is documented below.
-Signals are only handled here in the Construct executable; libircd itself does not use any signal logic (that we know about).
+Prolonged ownership of any specific signal handler is not taken by libircd; only out here in the construct executable. libircd only makes cooperative use of signals: registering and deregistering any handlers stackfully in such a way that it is no concern to users of the library.

 * Signal handling is accomplished through `boost::asio`'s mechanism which installs a handler to intercept the signal's delivery and posts it to the